Combinatorial and Structural Results for gamma-Psi-dimensions: Introduction

 \section{Introduction}

 One of the main open problems of the theory of margin multi-category pattern classification is the characterization of the way the confidence interval of an upper bound on the probability of error should vary as a function of the three basic parameters which are the sample size $m$, the number $C$ of categories and the margin parameter $\gamma$ \citep[see][for a survey]{KonWei14}.
 When working under minimal learnability hypotheses, the derivation of such a {\em guaranteed risk} is based on the handling of capacity measures belonging to three main families: Rademacher/Gaussian complexities \citep{BarMen02}, metric entropies \citep{KolTih61} and scale-sensitive combinatorial dimensions \citep{KeaSch94}.
 The scale-sensitive combinatorial dimensions dedicated to the classifiers of interest are the $\gamma$-$\Psi$-dimensions \citep{Gue07b}.
 Their usefulness to derive guaranteed risks rests on the availability of two types of results. {\em Combinatorial results} \citep{AloBenCesHau97,MenVer03,RudVer06,MusLauGue19} connect them to metric entropies. {\em Structural results} \citep{Dua12,Mau16,Gue17} perform the transition from the multi-class case to the bi-class one.
 This article introduces such results for the two main $\gamma$-$\Psi$-dimensions and incorporate them in the derivation of upper bounds on the metric entropies and the Rademacher complexity.
 The dependence of the resulting guaranteed risks on $m$, $C$ and $\gamma$ is characterized.
-This establishes that in the theoretical framework of interest, performing the transition from the multi-class case to the binary one with combinatorial dimensions is a promising alternative to proceeding with covering numbers.
+This establishes that in the theoretical framework of interest, introducing $\gamma$-$\Psi$-dimensions always brings an improvement compared to the use of the fat-shattering dimension of the class of margin functions.
+Furthermore, the margin Natarajan dimension appears very promising to take into account basic features of the classifier.
+In practice, for many popular classifiers, applying a structural result to this capacity measure rather than to covering numbers should improve the confidence interval, primarily in its dependence on $\gamma$.